 git stash show // lists all files that are in the stash

-Undo a git stash
+How to undo a git stash

 Just stay on the branch where you did the stash and then run git stash pop which will unload the files back on to that branch.

-Include untracked files in git stash
+Include untracked files in stash

 git stash -u